wuyujack/ISL/README.md

 # ISL

-This is the repository that contains the source code for the paper "Balancing between Forgetting and Acquisition in Incremental Subpopulation Learning".
-This code is refactored after the ECCV acceptance.
+This is the repository that contains the source code for the paper "Balancing between Forgetting and Acquisition in Incremental Subpopulation Learning" (ECCV-2022).
+This code is refactored after the ECCV-2022 acceptance.

 # Requirements